facebook/ThreatExchange/hasher-matcher-actioner/webapp/README.md

 # Getting started with the hasher-matcher-actioner webapp

 This project requires [npm](https://www.npmjs.com/get-npm) be installed.
-Once npm is installed, run `npm install` from within this directory to enable usage of the scripts referenced below.
+Once npm is installed, `npm install` must be run from this directory to enable usage of the scripts referenced below.
+(Running terraform apply will run `npm install` for you.)

 To run, build or test you need a .env file in this directory.
 One is created for you when you terraform apply, and it should look like .env.example.